Emmanuel10701/Numpy/README.md

 # NumPy CRUD Operations Walkthrough

 This README focuses on demonstrating **CRUD (Create, Read, Update, Delete)** operations in **NumPy** arrays through a Jupyter Notebook.
-The notebook showcases essential operations for working with numerical data efficiently.
+The notebook showcases essential operations for working with numerical data efficiently and coverting them into numpy array.

 ---